iqlusioninc/crates/zeroize/README.md

 [build-image]: https://circleci.com/gh/iqlusioninc/crates.svg?style=shield
 [build-link]: https://circleci.com/gh/iqlusioninc/crates

-*Alpha-quality preview*: Rust crate for securely zeroing memory while avoiding compiler optimizations.
+Rust crate for securely zeroing memory while avoiding compiler optimizations.

-This crate provides a safe<sup>†</sup>, portable `secure_zero_memory()` wrapper function for secure memory zeroing intrinsics which are specifically documented as guaranteeing they won't be "optimized away".
+This crate provides a safe<sup>†</sup>, portable [secure_zero_memory()] wrapper function for secure memory zeroing intrinsics which are specifically documented as guaranteeing they won't be "optimized away", as well as a [`Zeroize` trait] for types which are erased using this function.

 [Documentation]